 • Nature of the complaint

-• University official who addressed the compliant and steps taken to resolve
+• University official who addressed the complaint and steps taken to resolve

 • Final resolution or disposition

-• Any external actions taken by the complainant
+• Any external actions were taken by the complainant

 Records of the final outcome of all formal complaints will also be stored in a centralized database in the student’s electronic file (effective spring 2017).
 The database logs and tracks each complaint.

-Each Office of the College Dean and the Dean of Students (Associate Vice President for Student Services) will meet in order to conduct an annual review of complaints to identify any persistent patterns and, if such emerge, establish a process to address them.
+Each Office of the College Dean and the Senior Conduct Officer (Associate Vice President for Student Services) will meet in order to conduct an annual review of complaints to identify any persistent patterns and, if such emerge, establish a process to address them.

 Students have the right to withdraw a complaint at any time during the process, in which case the complaint shall be registered as concluded and noted as withdrawn.
 If the complaint was made in writing, the withdrawal should also be in writing to the person handling the complaint.
 The staff member who receives the notification will advise all parties to the complaint in writing of the withdrawal.
 Staff may still decide to initiate appropriate corrective action as a result of the complaint.

 If the complaint was against another person or group of people, they have the right to make a written statement following the withdrawal.
 This should be addressed to the member of staff handling the complaint, who will then circulate the response to all those involved in handling the complaint to date.
 The complaint will then be concluded and no further correspondence will be required.